vip-v2a/space_telegram/README.md

 You need create environment variables:
 - `NASA_API_KEY` NASA API Token.
 - `BOT_TOKEN` from @Bot_father.
+- `DELAY` time delay between bot Telegram posts (default, 1 day).
+You can set new value if you need another time period.

 If you need [creation of virtual environment](https://vc.ru/dev/240211-nastroyka-rabochego-okruzheniya-na-windows-dlya-raboty-s-python).